 The swimming at Oak Street Beach is pretty fun with big waves making for the perfect beach day.
 Spending the day at a clean, well maintained beach with a fabulous skyline view; what better way to spend a hot, humid Chicago summer afternoon?
 Add in beach volleyball and a beachfront restaurant and you have more than enough options to keep you occupied all day!

 9. Navy Pier

 You can’t leave Chicago without taking a walk around historic Navy Pier.
 This fun boardwalk doubles as a photography hotspot.
 Even better views of the pier itself await you on the Lakefront Path, which is adjacent to the pier.
 Many free events are held throughout the year, including a popular weekly summertime fireworks display.

 For those looking to spend, you will find plenty of dining, shopping, & entertainment options on the pier.
 I highly recommend a ride along the iconic Ferris Wheel.
-For only $5, you are treated to fabulous views of the city and lake.
+For under 20 bucks, you are treated to fabulous views of the city and lake.
 For those on a tight budget, the ride is a cheaper (and just as scenic) alternative than the pricey Willis Tower Skydeck.

 10. Ice skating

 Many tourists mistakenly think of Chicago as solely a summer destination.
 This is not the case!
 In fact, the holiday season is a fantastic time to visit the city.
 During the winter season, Chicago is still very much alive despite the bleak, cold, snowy skies.
 Numerous festivals, seasonal activities, and special attractions are held throughout this time.